MicrosoftDocs/sql-docs/azure-sql/database/hyperscale-elastic-pool-command-line.md

 ### [PowerShell](#tab/azure-powershell)

-Use the the [Set-AzSqlDatabase](/powershell/module/az.sql/set-azsqldatabase) cmdlet to move an existing database into an existing Hyperscale elastic pool.
+Use the [Set-AzSqlDatabase](/powershell/module/az.sql/set-azsqldatabase) cmdlet to move an existing database into an existing Hyperscale elastic pool.

 The following example moves database `my_existing_db` into existing Hyperscale elastic pool `my_hs_pool`: